Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Jealousy

-Dogs often appear possessive of their owners, which can be annoying when a dog latches onto one person in a household, growling at others.
-It's quite common for small, fluffy dogs, like Pomeranians, to decide they belong to the woman of the household.
-A cure for this is for all rewards to come from the man - including meals as well as titbits.
-Walks can be a problem, since not all men want to be seen out with small, fluffy dogs!
-But walking with the man of the house can make a big difference in bonding, since the man not only becomes a source of pleasure, he also becomes the person who protects the dog in the big wide world outside.
-Perhaps men who feel embarrassed about walking fluffy dogs could call them 'Fang', 'Bruiser', or some other suitably butch (if incongruous) name.
+Dogs often appear possessive of their owners.
+They may latch onto one person in a household, growling at the other humans.
+It's quite common for small, fluffy dogs, like Pomeranians, to decide they belong to the woman of the household, and growl at her partner.
+One way to tackle this is for all rewards to come from the partner - including walks, as well as meals and titbits.
+The woman can leash the dog, and then pass the leash on.
+This can work fast, because the only way the dog gets what he wants is by being nice to the partner.
+Not all men want to be seen out with small, fluffy dogs, but walking with the man of the house can make a big difference in bonding.
+The man not only becomes a source of pleasure, he also becomes the person who protects the dog in the big wide world outside.

 Jumping Up